ArneBinder/pytorch-ie-hydra-template-1/README.md

 This allows you to easily iterate over new models!
 Every time you create a new one, just specify its module path and parameters in appropriate config file. <br>

-Switch between models and datamodules with command line arguments:
+Switch between models and datasets with command line arguments:

 ```bash
 python train.py model=transformer_token_classification
 ```

-The whole pipeline managing the instantiation logic is placed in [src/training_pipeline.py](src/training_pipeline.py).
+The whole pipeline managing the instantiation logic is placed in [src/train.py](src/train.py).

 <br>

-### Main Project Configuration
+## Main Configuration

 Location: [configs/train.yaml](configs/train.yaml) <br>
 Main project config contains default training configuration.<br>